Why do skilled immigrants have a hard time finding jobs in Canada?

 Employers are generally looking for individuals who will be a great addition to their teams—not just in terms of their talent, but also in terms of their social skills.
 Finding a worker who can build great rapport with other colleagues, and other professional contacts, is important.
 But newcomers might not be aware of subtle traits that are valued in Canada.

 “Cultural differences may prevent employers from hiring internationally trained individuals,” says Claudia.
 “For example: In South America, it is common to interrupt conversations to demonstrate engagement.
 However, that might come across as rude when participating in a Canadian interview.”

 Another problem is that some employers do not recognize degrees from international colleges and universities.
 In these cases, you might need a credential evaluation

 You can start by learning what your degree might be worth in Canada using a Degree Equivalency Tool; then, you can start an application to receive a verified credential evaluation that employers trust and value from World Education Services.

 These processes take time and money to complete.
 These are both things that may not be available to recent migrants who are trying to support their families.
 Securing money to help fund accreditation and examination fees can help individuals expedite their career trajectory.
 However, newcomers can face obstacles when they apply for traditional bank loans because they lack credit history in Canada.

-This is a major reason that many immigrants are forced to work survival jobs—often for years at a time—when they first arrive in Canada.
+These are some of the reasons that many immigrants have to work survival jobs—often for years at a time—when they first arrive in Canada.

 If individuals have pursued career counselling, and if they already have a reliable degree equivalency report, they might be in a position where the only thing holding them back is additional training and development.
 In this case, microloans might be able to help them return to their desired career.